SchemataCode/Schemata/README.md

 }
 ```

-This code block tells us that in Book List XML there can be an attribute `id`, the value of which can be any string.
+This code block states that in Book List XML there can be an attribute `id`, the value of which can be any string.
 We can now define the `<book>` element.

 ```
 element book {